bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-with-android-studio.md

     weight: 5

 ---
 You can specify the code signing configuration for your project in [Android Studio](https://developer.android.com/studio/).
+You will need a keystore file, a key alias and a key password - have these ready before you start the procedure!

 1. Go to `Project navigator`.